prerakn8/mathnetic/README.md

 Mathnetic is an assistive learning tool designed to help a student with cerebral palsy in their math-related endeavours.
 Mathnetic is designed to be a block-based editor, allowing mathematical symbols and text to be dragged to a primary workspace and be *snapped* together, in a very similar fashion to the popular block-based coding editor, [Scratch](https://scratch.mit.edu/).

+This is the main branch for Mathnetic.
+This app was originally designed to help a single student with cerebral palsy, however it has evolved to much more than that.
+This branch of Mathnetic is being developed as an app to assist students taking a Life Skills class who struggle with motor control.
+As such, this branch will be made with touchscreen, a forgiving UI, and easy to use nodes on IPad or touchscreen laptops.
+Chromebook support will be tested.

 Made with Love by Team Sming!!!!!!!!!

 Founded by Lord Sming's Class of 2025.